-- 1. A student who has successfully taken one or more examinations and to whom a degree certificate within the meaning of Article 31 can not be issued when he leaves the university will receive a statement from the Board of Examiners upon request.
-That statement will indicate the personal data, course code, course name, number of credits, the result and the date on which the result was earned. - 2.
-A statement as referred to in paragraph 1 must be requested via the Student Administration (spa-io@tudelft.nl)
+A student who has successfully taken one or more examinations and to whom a degree certificate within the meaning of Article 31 cannot be issued when he leaves the university will receive a statement from the Board of Examiners upon request.
+That statement will

-13 This means that the student will be authorised to teach all years of HAVO (higher general secondary education)/VWO (pre-university education) and prevocational secondary education (VMBO).
+11 This means that the student will be authorised to teach all years of HAVO (higher general secondary education)/VWO (pre-university education) and prevocational secondary education (VMBO).